nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    * To work with a branch, the identifier is the branch name (for example, ``main`` to work with the latest state of development).
    * To work with a specific state, the identifier is the SHA (for example, ``224bee9055d986fe2677149b8cbda0ff10650a6e``).

 #.
-From the command line, initialize west with the revision of the |NCS| that you want to check out, replacing *NCS_revision* with the identifier:
+From the command line, initialize west with the revision of the |NCS| that you want to check out, replacing *nRFConnectSDK_revision* with the identifier:

    .. parsed-literal::
       :class: highlight

-      west init -m https\://github.com/nrfconnect/sdk-nrf --mr *NCS_revision*
+      west init -m https\://github.com/nrfconnect/sdk-nrf --mr *nRFConnectSDK_revision*

    For example, to check out the |release| release, enter the following command: